Windswept, Book 3 in The Airborne Saga

 “I don’t know what…”

 “Give it up.
-I could feel that spark of the magic’s aura a mile away!
+I could feel that aura of the Willow magic a mile away!
 What are you doing?
 Why are you trying to summon it?”
 Despite his tone, she knew Mason was actually genuinely worried.

-She’d known him for almost two years now and the magic he referred to was what initially brought them together.
-The Willow magic was a harpie invention but one that didn’t quite live up to its creator’s plan.
+She’d known him for almost a year now and the Willow magic was the reason they’d met.
+The Willow magic was a harpie invention, but one that didn’t quite live up to its creator’s plan.
 It had escaped from an amulet and taken Avery as its new vessel.
 She was once able to use the magic.
-As of two weeks ago that had changed.
+As of two weeks ago, that had changed.
 She voiced her frustration.

 “Mason, it’s not supposed to be doing this.
 It acted fine until recently.
 Now I can barely feel the bloody thing at all.
 Not to mention it hurts when I’m trying to use it.”

-Avery had been eager to attempt to change that, thinking a jolt would return the awkwardly settled magic back to place.
+Avery had been desperate to use it today, to prove it still worked.
 Mason perched on the edge of the bed.

-She didn’t cringe at the name Mikhail but might as well have.
-Recently she and Mason had fought to the death with Mikhail, one of the most dangerous harpie criminals in the world.
+She cringed at the name Mikhail.
+Recently, she and Mason had fought to the death with Mikhail—one of the most dangerous harpie criminals in the world.
 Only out of luck and mild ingenuity did they survive it all.
-Mason had helped her—another vessel for half of the original Willow magic—but didn’t have the problems that she experienced.
-He’d also snapped back to health disturbingly quickly and only traces of purple facial bruises remained from the attack that had nearly killed them both.
-She didn’t mention the discrepancy but knew that Mason also wouldn’t care if he could ever manifest it again.
+Mason was another vessel for Willow magic, but unlike her, he exhibited no interest in using it now.
+He’d also snapped back to health disturbingly quickly, and only traces of purple facial bruises remained from the confrontation with Mikhail.

 Avery changed the subject.

-“How goes things on the outside?” she asked while reminding him of something she was sure never actually left his mind.
+“How go things on the outside?” she asked, certain it never left his mind.

 On top of being a supernatural harpie, Mason had something even stranger going for him.
-When they’d first met, he was the banished son of the Harpie Prince.
-His father Jericho had died spurring their more gothic star-crossed encounter and Mason was finally in line to take his late father’s throne.
-Avery honestly didn’t know much about monarchies or kingdoms having lived in twenty first century Nowhere, Alaska.
+When they’d first met, he was the banished son of a harpie prince.
+His father, Jericho, had died, spurring their more gothic star-crossed encounter, and Mason was finally in line to take his late father’s throne.
+Avery honestly didn’t know much about monarchies or kingdoms, having lived in twenty first century Nowhere, Alaska.
 She did know, however, that being prince of anything was a big deal.

 “We’ll never get a break?
 You mean you’ll never get a break.
 I’m no one special.”

 “About how they’re going to perceive you dating me, a human girl?”
 That’d make the headlines.
 Mason and Avery were a very unofficial official couple now.
-She stayed in his room for the past week—big news probably.
+She had stayed in his room for the past week—big news probably.
 The part the press wouldn’t know was that Mason was far too worried about her health to even touch her.
-As long as he kept up this delicate charade, Avery had to suffice for the more platonic relationship they’d had for months prior.
+As long as he kept up this delicate charade, Avery had to suffice for the more platonic relationship they’d had for the months prior.
 Like bunk buddies.
 It was…frustrating, but Avery still managed to keep the thoughts to herself.
-Maybe she was still in a little bit of pain.
+And maybe she was still in a little bit of pain.
 A few days in, when the magic evened itself out, she reasoned that ache would disappear.
-She could already barely feel the Willow magic outside of its rare temper tantrums.

 “Dating a human girl is one thing.
-Letting them harass a human girl who has a bad habit of taking on the worst of a harpie’s vicious traits is another.”
-Mason referred to the exact reason he didn’t want her to join him on the island originally.
-He was worried that the pressure would change her character like it had done to people before her, and for some reason Mason liked her current sappy human qualities.
+Dating you is something else.
+I know how you will take the harassment,” Mason referred to the exact reason he didn’t want her to join him on the island originally.
+He was worried that the pressure would change her character, like it had done to people before her, and for some reason, Mason liked her current sappy human qualities.
 “I need to keep them away from you.
 I need them to love you, not to demonize or attack you.
 I need to introduce you carefully.”

 “Ouch.
 I told you I’d be okay.”
-She feigned hurt but allowed her mind to fantasize on exactly how Mason intended to deal with that problem.
-Apparently even he didn’t have a complete plan.
+She feigned hurt but fantasied about how exactly Mason intended to deal with that problem.
+Apparently, even he didn’t have a complete plan.

-Avery reacted suddenly to his words, wheels in her head clicking madly.
+Avery reacted suddenly to his words, wheels in her head spinning madly.
 She needed this opportunity.
-Dropping the pillow, she scooted closer until she could feel the distinct heat radiating off of his body.
+Dropping the pillow she held, she scooted closer until she could feel the distinct heat radiating off of his body.

-“Let me guess, same as always with the human.”
-The snarky tone sounded clear in his words.
+“Let me guess, same as always with the human?” he asked in a snarky tone.

 Avery stopped herself from reminding him that she was also very much a human.
 Instead, working to make it as painless as possible, she just smiled.

 “If you mean she wants me to go back to Mayweather, then yes, it’s the same.
 But Mason, keep in mind that I have to graduate.
-It’ll give you time to figure things out.
-It’s perfect.
-That way I’m still avoiding being labeled as a truant or a runaway in the human world.”
+I still have obligations in the human world.
+Plus, it’ll give you time to figure things out.
+It’s perfect.”

 “I don’t care about the human world,” he mentioned but corrected his tone quickly.
 “You going home to graduate isn’t the problem.
 I think you should.
 But you know that’s not why Leela is so eager to get a hold of you.
-Avery, even I know that she does not want you to come live with me.
-Or associate with harpies anymore period.
+Avery, even I know that she doesn’t want you to come live with me or associate with harpies anymore period.
 That’s why you haven’t told her yet.”

 “Hey, that’s not the only reason.”
-Actually Avery just wouldn’t admit that was mostly the reason.
-Her best friend was Leela, a petite brunette that could still manage a stubborn streak to rival any harpie.
-The girl had good reason for her skepticism, unfortunately having only been exposed to worst of harpies in the short time she knew them.
-The girl had mentioned before, and continued to mention her desire for Avery to escape the supernatural world too.
+Actually, Avery just wouldn’t admit that was mostly the reason.
+Her best friend was Leela, a petite brunette who could still manage a stubborn streak to rival any harpie.
+The girl had good reason for her skepticism, unfortunately having only been exposed to the worst of harpies in the short time she knew them.
+The girl had mentioned before, and continued to mention, her desire for Avery to escape the supernatural world too.

-Avery actually had a much different plan.
+Avery had a much different plan.
 During their last battle with Mikhail, Avery had agreed to move in with Mason.
-The jump in the relationship still made her heart twist and her head float but Avery had no doubts.
-She wouldn’t have Mason vanish from her life.
+The jump in the relationship still made her heart pound but Avery had no doubts.
+She wouldn’t let Mason vanish from her life.
 Now explaining that to Leela would be another thing entirely.

-“A month with her and I imagine you’ll back out of our deal.”
-Mason continued with his little overdramatic charade.
-The harpie never seemed concerned that Leela would win out but the fact that he wouldn’t let it go said enough.
+“A month with her and I imagine you’ll back out of our deal,” Mason continued with his little overdramatic charade.

 Avery sucked in a breath, the sudden hint of a migraine starting.
-She was starting to feel like a rag doll in the middle of her best friend and her boyfriend.
+She was beginning to feel like a rag doll in the middle of her best friend and her boyfriend.